Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming

-\begin{remark} It is worth mentioning that our result here only ensures a controlled $q$-norm distance from the SAA solution to a genuine optimal solution $\xbf^*$.
-While it is unknown whether suboptimality gaps can also be controlled from our results, we argue that the said distance from $\xbf^*$ is a reasonable metric of optimization performance and has been considered in related literature \citep[e.g., by][]{milz2023sample,rakhlin2011making}.
+\begin{remark} It is worth mentioning that our result here only ensures a controlled $q$-norm distance from the SAA solution to a genuine optimal solution $\xbf^*$ --- at a sample complexity rate that is free from metric entropy terms again.
+While it is unknown whether suboptimality gaps can also be controlled from our results, we argue that the said distance from $\xbf^*$ is a reasonable metric of optimization performance and has been considered in related literature \citep[e.g., by][]{milz2023sample,rakhlin2011making}. \end{remark}